Q Why are there books in the Catholic Bible that are not in the Protestant Bible?

 groups do accept these books as having devotional value, but

-most churches in the Protestant tradition only see some historical
+most churches in the Protestant tradition see only some historical

 value in the books.
-From about A.D.
-325 to 419 there were four
+From about 325 to 419 A.D. there were four

 church councils that dealt with the issue of which books should